rajeshksv/StrutsSampleApplication/README.md

-Sample Struts Application - Tomcat6 , Java6.
-Import the folder or WAR and start working
+Sample Struts2 Application based on Tomcat6 and Java6.
+Import the folder or WAR and start working.